SAT vs ACT

 In The ACT exam

-, unlike the SAT, the writing section is optional, so students with below average writing skills may benefit by taking the ACT and choosing not to complete the writing section.
-Another essential benefit of the ACT is that the questions tend to be straight forward and easy to understand, although the answers may still be quite challenging to come by.
+, the questions tend to be straight forward and easy to understand, although the answers may still be quite challenging to come by.
 Additionally, for those who are weak in math, the ACT does not require you to produce your answers, but instead it offers multiple-choice options throughout.
 Students who are strong in science may like the chance to show their skills in the science section.
 Finally, the ACT is known overall for being a more straight-forward assessment of one's knowledge and doesn't evaluate one's critical thinking skills.

 Why you should take the SAT